ibm-cloud-docs/containers/vpc_lbaas.md

 1. A request to your app uses the external IP address that is assigned to the Kubernetes `LoadBalancer` service by the VPC NLB.
 2. The request is automatically forwarded by the VPC NLB to one of the node ports on the worker node, and then to the private IP address of the app pod.
-3. If app instances are deployed to multiple worker nodes in the cluster, the VPC NLB routes the requests between the app pods on various worker nodes within the same zone.
+3. If app instances are deployed to multiple worker nodes in the cluster, the VPC NLB routes the requests between the app pods on various worker nodes across all zones of the cluster.

-## Application Load Balancer for VPC
+### Application Load Balancer for VPC
 {: #lb_vpc}

 Set up a layer-7, multizone [Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancers) (VPC ALB) to serve as the external entry point for incoming requests to an app in your cluster.